 - As the New Year unfolds, we reflect on First Parish's 375th Anniversary in October 2011.
-First Parish hosted nearly two weeks of celebratory events, with the - involvement of many First Parish volunteers and support of nine community sponsors.
+First Parish host- - ed nearly two weeks of celebratory events, with the involvement of many First Parish volunteers and support of nine community sponsors.
 With many good - memories to savor, here are just a few in photographs.
-Many thanks to all who contributed their - photography Pierre Chiha, Bill Claybrook, Fred van Deusen, Cynthia Ellis, Richard Fortier, - and the First Parish Photo Club.
+Many thanks to all who contributed their - photography Pierre Chiha, Bill Claybrook, Fred van Deusen, Cynthia Ellis, Richard Fortier, and the First Parish Photo Club - and the First Parish Photo Club.